 - The entire network will be equipped with ERTMS level 2.

-- For sections equipped with ETCS and PZB, the Class B system will be removed after three years of being equipped with ERTMS.
-On the contrary, LZB will be decommissioned as soon as ERTMS is deployed.
+- In Austria, there are two Class B systems: PZB and LZB.
+For sections equipped with ETCS, Class BPZB will be removed after three years of being equipped with ERTMS.
+In contrast, LZB will be decommissioned as soon as ERTMS is deployed.
 Therefore, the full decommissioning of LZB is expected by 2030, and of PZB by the late 2030s.
 In addition, lines equipped with ETCS may be accessed by vehicles with ETCS onboard equipment only.